Mick7028/CSU-Senior-Project/docs/Defense_Documentation.md

 ![screenshot](/../master/media/Gameplay/Finished_flower_quest.jpg)
 **Fig 10.
 Player presses B button on NPC to hand over the flowers and finish their quest.**

+This part of the SaveData deals with the scoring of the Multiple Choice Activity.
+Objects appearing at the top of the list need the most improvement and have the lowest average score based on a formula that uses incorrect clicks and average time before a correct click.
+In the activity, 8 objects are used for each playthrough, 4 of the objects are picked randomly from the 10 worst object scores and then the other 4 are randomly picked from the rest of the objects in the activity.

 ![screenshot](/../master/media/Menu/SaveData_Middle.png)
 <br /> **Fig 11.
-Save Data Continued: List of game objects in Multiple Choice Activity which is ordered top-down from lowest average score to highest average score.**
+SaveData Continued: List of game objects in Multiple Choice Activity which is ordered top-down from lowest average score to highest average score.**

+Like the Flower Quest, hovering the NPC changes the state of the game to 1, pressing A changes it to 2 and shows the instructions, and pressing B changes the state to 3.
+When the actiity starts, the player's score starts at 1,000,000 and for every milisecond the score decreases by 15 as well as 5000 for every inccorect click.

 ![screenshot](/../master/media/Gameplay/Multiplayer_Start.jpg)
 **Fig 12.
 Player hovers over NPC before starting Multiple Choice Activity.**

+While in the the activity area, the HUD will not display the name of the objects when you hover them and hearing pronunciations will be unavailable.
+Instead, the HUD randomly displays one of the object that the player needs to select.

 ![screenshot](/../master/media/Gameplay/Before_Multi_Press.jpg)
 **Fig 13.
 HUD displays name of the object that needs to be chosen by player.**

+The activity continues until all objects are correctly chosen.

 ![screenshot](/../master/media/Gameplay/After_Multi_Press.jpg)
 **Fig 14.
 HUD displays new object that needs to be chosen by player, correctly chosen objects become uninstantiated.**

+If the player finishes the activity and achieves a top 10 score, they are prompted to enter their initials so that their score can be added to the high scores.

 ![screenshot](/../master/media/Gameplay/Multiplayer_Highscore.jpg)
 **Fig 15.
 Displays if player achieves a top 10 score.
 Player can enter their initials (up to 3 letters).**